carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 ---

-## High-level Summary:
+## TL;DR:
 * Disentanglement provably occurs in the _linear_ case ($$p_\theta(x\mid z) = \mathcal{N}(x; Dz,\sigma^2I),\ D\in\mathbb{R}^{n\times m})$$ where analytic solutions are given by [probabilistic PCA (PPCA)][PPCA] but a VAE with diagonal posterior covariance finds only those solutions in which latent dimensions $$z_i$$ *map to independent factors of variation* in the data distribution.
 * Perhaps surprisingly, the rationale behind that (described below) extends to non-linear VAEs where diagonal posterior covariances encourage columns of the decoder's Jacobian to be orthogonal, causing independent latent variables to pass through the decoder separably and emerge in $$\mathcal{X}$$ over statistically independent sub-manifolds of the decoder-defined manifold.
 * That is, independent latent variables over which $p(z)$ factorises are mapped by the decoder to independent components over which $p(x)$ factorises (over the decoder manifold).
-* Since the VAE's objective is maximised if the model distribution matches that of the data, if the data distribution has statistically independent factors, then statistically independent components of the model (each corresponding to a distinct latent variable) align with those of the data, resulting in disentanglement.
+* Since the VAE's objective is maximised if the model distribution matches that of the data, if the data is generated under the model (and its distribution therefore factorises into statistically independent factors) then the ELBO is maximised if statistically independent components of the model (corresponding to distinct latent variables) align with those of the data, resulting in disentanglement.

 ---